cyrilletuzi/angular-eslint-injection-context/README.md

 > Is typed linting required?

-[Typed linting](https://typescript-eslint.io/getting-started/typed-linting) is not required for now, but it could change in the future if it helps to do better rules.
+[Typed linting](https://typescript-eslint.io/getting-started/typed-linting) is not required for now, but it could change in the future as some cases may require it.

-> Will there be other rules?

-Yes, very probably. `inject()` is not the only function requiring an injection context, which is becoming a very central concept in latest Angular versions.

 > Where are the tests?